BIDData/BIDMat/README.md

 BIDMat is a matrix library intended to support large-scale exploratory data analysis.
+Its sister library <b><a href="https://github.com/BIDData/BIDMach">BIDMach</a></b>
+implements the machine learning layer.
 BIDMat is designed to be both fast and usable.
 Its speed comes from a combination of hardware-accelerated (CPU and GPU) kernels and roofline design: kernels have been systematically optimized against theoretical limits.
-BIDMat is written in the Scala and inherits many of its virtues.
-Our tests show that it is much faster than any other similar tool (see the benchmarks in its sister project, BIDMach).
+See the <b><a href="https://github.com/BIDData/BIDMach/wiki/Benchmarks">Benchmarks Page</a></b>.
+BIDMat is written in the Scala language which is ideal for an interactive, math-like DSL.
 The goals of BIDMat are:

 1. To provide an interactive data analysis environment, similar to R or scipy or Matlab.
 Thanks to the Scala language, we inherit a